ParallelMaths/parallel/pages/8-07-black-holes.md

 ---

 The video mentioned that he suggested the idea in 1931, but Chandrasekhar did not receive a Nobel Prize until 1983.
-This is often the case with radical ideas, because it takes time to find the evidence that process that the idea is correct.
+This is often the case with radical ideas, because it takes time to find the evidence that proves that the idea is correct.
 :::